BRANCHlab/abcd-prepost-cbcl-rsi/README.md

 This script was used to extract the concussion and comparison groups with baseline and follow-up behaviour and MRI information.
 To continue script from line 714, the output from _mri_qc.Rmd_ is needed.

+**2. ses_imputation.Rmd**

+For the participants extracted from the script above, until line 714, this script checks for missing data in the following variables: sex, pubertal status, total combined family income, highest parental education, ethnicity, scanner, and medications including anticonvulsants, antipsychotics, stimulants, and antidepressants.

-**2. mri_qc_Rmd**
+**3. mri_qc_Rmd**

 This script is the imaging data quality control (QC).
 It checks if participants have completed QC, received a passing score, have restriction spectrum image (RSI) data available, and are not diagnosed with any neurological conditions.
 The output from this script is used to complete group extraction in _create_groups.Rmd_.

-**3. ses_imputation.Rmd**

-For the participants extracted from the scripts above, this script checks for missing data in the following variables: sex, pubertal status, total combined family income, highest parental education, ethnicity, scanner, and medications including anticonvulsants, antipsychotics, stimulants, and antidepressants.

 **4. behaviour_analyses.Rmd**